consbio/gis-metadata-parser/README.md

 This example will cover:

 1. Adding a new simple property
-2. Configuring a backup location for a property
+2. Configuring a secondary location for a property value
 3. Referencing an element attribute in an XPATH
 4. Adding a new complex property
 5. Customizing the complex property to include a new sub-property